cnguy/kayn/README.md

 * [Full Documentation](#full-documentation)

 ## Philosophy
 My goal is to make a wrapper that is convenient and sensisible.
 This project is heavily inspired by [psuedonym117's Python wrapper](https://github.com/pseudonym117/Riot-Watcher).
 My goal is to make the API as consistent as possible and also make the rate-limiting as robust as possible.
+However, I also wish to provide users flexibility and detailed errors so they don't have to look at the documentation as much.
+Look at the [Quick Usage Examples](#quick-usage-examples) to see what I mean.

 For function methods, ```get``` implies a request.